When your boat or business is on the line, you need a maritime attorney.

 - Salvage rights disputes and compensation claims

 Not all maritime disputes require litigation.
-Our firm offers the option to resolve maritime disputes through mediation, which can preserve business relationships while reaching efficient resolutions.
+Our firm also offers the option to resolve maritime disputes through mediation, which can preserve business relationships while reaching efficient resolutions.

 Maritime and admiralty law operates under a separate body of federal law with its own jurisdiction, procedural rules, and remedies.
 A general litigator cannot arrest a vessel, enforce a maritime lien, or navigate the Supplemental Rules for Admiralty Claims in federal court.
 Filing in the wrong forum can extinguish your maritime lien rights entirely.

-- ✦ Maritime tools like vessel arrest only work if used correctly and promptly.
+Maritime tools like vessel arrest only work if used correctly and promptly

 Free Case Review

 Tell us what happened.
 We listen, evaluate your claim, and tell you honestly what your options are.
+Confidential, no obligation.

 Identify Your Claims